linqiaozhi/log-cases/README.md

 1. Download [anaconda, miniconda,](https://www.anaconda.com/download/) or any other python distribution
 2. Install several packages using pip: `pip install pandas selenium chromedriver_autoinstaller`

-Then you can run the script as python log-cases.py, as before.
+Then you can run the script as `python log-cases.py`, as before.